 As of 2017, there are over 7000 disc golf courses.
 Before 1975 and the invention of the disc golf target called the Disc Pole Hole, there were only a few mapped disc golf “object” courses in the U.S. and Canada.
 In 1970, you could count the number of designed courses, using the Frisbee to play golf and objects as holes, on one hand.
 Toronto, ON, Rochester, NY, Berkeley, CA, these were disc golf’s first designed disc golf courses.
 All completely unaware of the others existence.

 In Canada, beginning in 1970, newly arrived Toronto residents, Ken Westerfield and Jim Kenner, years before the idea of disc golf courses and the forming of the DGA or the PDGA, played Frisbee golf daily on a 18 object hole course they designed in Queens Park.
-In 1973, Gail McColl (co-founder of Discraft and Women’s World Champion) became a regular player at the park.
+In 1973, Canadian Gail McColl (co-founder of Discraft and Women’s World Champion) became a regular player at the park.
 Westerfield and Kenner added disc golf to their other tournament events at the Canadian Open Frisbee Championships on Toronto Islands and their Vancouver Open Frisbee Championships (NAS sanctioned event) in Stanley Park.
 Vancouver, BC.
 These were the first disc golf tournaments in Canada, beginning as object courses. then later on Toronto’s Wards Island, the Canadian Open used permanently placed Disc Pole Holes .
 In 1987, Ken Westerfield as Tournament Director with sponsor Irwin Toy and Bob Blakely (Canadian IFA Director), produced the PDGA World Championships on Toronto Islands.
-This was the first and only time the championships were held outside of the United States.
+This was the first and only time these championships have been held outside of the United States.